AdobeDocs/commerce-admin.en/help/customers/personalize-scale.md

 ### Customer profile and segment data

-Customer profile data can reveal insights into who your shoppers are and which segments do they qualify for?
+Customer profile data can reveal insights into who your shoppers are and which segments do they qualify for.
 For example:

 - Name
 - Gender